MicrosoftDocs/azure-devops-docs/docs/user-guide/work-team-explorer.md

 > [!IMPORTANT]
 > From the Visual Studio plug-in, you can [Create a team project](../organizations/projects/create-project.md).
 The ability to create team projects is not supported from the Eclipse plug-in.
-You can, however, create team projects from the web portal account/collection administration context.
+You can, however, create team projects from the web portal/collection administration context.